Sunday, May 31, 2020

 Date: December 10 2020

-2 And the woman answered him, saying: Of the fruit of the trees that are in paradise we do eat:
+2 And the woman said to the serpent, “We may eat of the fruit of the trees in the garden,

 Patreon image donor: Francisco Riquelme